roeybiran/dash-docset-swift-language-guide/README.md

 ## Building from Source

-1. The only dependency is [wget](https://www.gnu.org/software/wget/) (`brew install wget`).
-Other utilities used in the script should be available if you’re running a recent version of macOS.
+1. The only external dependency is [wget](https://www.gnu.org/software/wget/) (`brew install wget`).
+Other utilities used in the script are already available to you if you’re running a recent version of macOS.
 2. Clone this repo.
-3. Run ./main.sh, the script will fetch the documentation from the Swift homepage, prepare it for Dash.
+3. `cd` to the project's root and run `./main.sh`.
+The script will fetch the documentation from the [Swift language guide’s](https://docs.swift.org/swift-book/LanguageGuide/) homepage, and prepare it for Dash.
-4. The ./build folder should now contain the docset bundle, ready to be added to Dash.
-Additionally, an archived version of the docset (along with the files necessary to distribution) will be produced.
+4. Inside ./.build you'll find the docset bundle, ready to be added to Dash.
+5. Plus, ./.dist will now contain what’s needed to publish the docset to Dash — the compressed docset bundle along with some required assets.